-Removable spacers, partial dentures, flippers—there’s a lot of titles a dental spacer can go by.
-And much like holistic dentistry, each name can give us an insight into what these spacers actually are.
+Removable spacers, partial dentures, flippers—there are a lot of titles a dental spacer can go by.
+And much like holistic dentistry, each name can give us insight into what these spacer devices actually are.

 - Dental spacers.
 Remember dental space maintainers?
-They’re what dentists usually put on children who’ve lost their baby tooth earlier than needed.
-These maintainers then “maintain” the space left by the baby tooth so the permanent tooth can grow in properly.
-Dental spacers for adults, somewhat work the same way.
-While there isn’t a permanent tooth to wait for, spacers do keep and protect the space left by the tooth.
+They’re what dentists usually put on children who’ve lost their baby teeth earlier than expected.
+These maintainers then “maintain” the space left by the baby tooth so that the permanent tooth can grow properly.
+Dental spacers for adults somewhat work in the same way.
+While there isn’t a permanent tooth to wait for, spacers do keep and protect space left by a tooth.

 - Removable spacers.
-Unlike spacers for braces, you can remove these dental spacers whenever you need to.
-You can take it out right before you eat and brush your teeth to prevent any food stuck underneath.
+Unlike spacers for braces, you can remove this type of dental spacer whenever you need to.
+You can take them out right before you eat and brush your teeth to ensure a proper clean.

 - Partial dentures.
 When we talk about dentures, you’d usually think about the full affair that covers your whole set of teeth.
-Dental spacers for adults, then, acts like a denture, but only for certain areas of the teeth.
+Dental spacers for adults, then, act like a denture but only for certain areas of the teeth.

 - Flipper.
 Flippers are usually made of lightweight acrylic material.
-And since they typically only cover one or two teeth, this temporary restoration becomes all the more light.
+And since they typically only cover one or two teeth, this temporary restoration isn’t as encroaching.